oooyiyangc/resume-website/content/post/real-rates-projections-federal-reserve-vs-market/index.md

 <br>

-On the other hand, the inflation expectation seems well anchored as the 10-year breakeven inflation rate continues to hover near 2\%.
+On the other hand, the inflation expectation seems well-anchored as the 10-year breakeven inflation rate continues to hover near 2\%.
 In this case, the high yields on TIPS may indicate that the market expects the Fed to keep rates high for an extended period of time (perhaps even longer than those at the FOMC meetings expect).

 <br>